Dating App Coffee Meets Bagel Alerts Users About Data Breach On Valentine's Day

 The dating app Coffee Meets Bagel sent an email to users on Thursday morning warning that some of their personal information may have been stolen.

-In the email, the company said it learned on Monday that an unauthorized party gained access to a partial list of user data, but did not specify how many people affected by the breach.
-The email added that the affected information included names and email addresses used on the app before May 2018, and reminded users: “we never store any financial information or passwords.”
+The company said it learned on Monday about an unauthorized access to a partial list of user data, but did not specify how many people were affected by the breach.
+The exposed information included names and email addresses used on the app before May 2018.
+The company reminded users: “we never store any financial information or passwords.”

 The company assured users it is taking steps to protect their personal information, including working with forensic security experts who are reviewing its systems, and coordinating with law enforcement.

-But the email also warned users to take caution when receiving unsolicited communications, adding: “We also recommend avoiding clicking on links or downloading attachments from suspicious emails.”
+The company also urged users to be cautious when receiving unsolicited communications, adding: “We also recommend avoiding clicking on links or downloading attachments from suspicious emails.”

 There are several steps you can take to make sure your data is a little safer while online dating.
 You can use a disposable email address to protect your identity and to separate emails from the app.
 Some email services, like ProtonMail, offer end-to-end encryption, and your encrypted data will not be accessible even to the email provider.